 - 3.1.
-The overarching design framework for the consented site has been set out within the Design Code for the overall site masterplan, prepared by Tor & Co Architects, and this strategy has been retained in consideration of RM1 (North) which is the focus of this TTN. - 3.2.
-The geometric requirements for the various streets within the development is based upon a hierarchy of four street-types.
+This TTN covers the southern parcel of the site.
+As such, the only street geometry this TTN considers is that found in the southern parcel. - 3.2.
+To determine the geometric requirements for the various streets within the development, a hierarchy of four street-types been designed.
 The street-type hierarchy is as follows: 1.
 Primary Street (spine road); 2.
 Secondary Street; 3.
 Tertiary Street; and 4.
-Shared Surface (Mews Streets). - 3.3.
+Shared Surface. - 3.3.
 A limited length of transition street is also proposed providing a link between the main spine road and some Mews Streets, comprising a 5m carriageway and 2m footway provided on both sides. - 3.4.
 Local Transport Note (LTN) 1/20 - Cycle Infrastructure Design places the emphasis on the consistency of routes, as well as on the level of infrastructure within new strategic development.
 The guidance sets out the principle that the standard of provision should reflect the expected number of users. - 3.5.
 As such, carriageway widths, verges and segregated foot/cycleways are based on Arun District Design Guide SPD (February 2024) which has been updated to take into account LTN 1/20 and WSCC guidance, as well as Manual for Streets / Manual for Streets 2. - 3.6.
 The shared footway / cycleway widths are based on the guidance contained in LTN 1/20 and Arun Design Guide (2024) (extract below) and tie in with the consented off site shared routes.
-This promotes the consistency and coherence emphasised by LTN 1/20 guidance. - 3.7.
-The proposed RM1 (North) site layout is attached at Appendix A.
+This promotes the consistency and coherence emphasised by LTN 1/20 guidance.